alphabetanetcom/secure-python-code-manager/README.md

 -   **Intellectual Property Protection**: Maintain control over your code to prevent unauthorized usage or copying, preserving your **intellectual property**.

+-   **Server Infrastructure Management**: Securely deploy and run **protected Python scripts** on rented servers (both virtual and physical), ensuring code confidentiality from both datacenter providers and end clients.
+    This enables safe automation and configuration of client servers while protecting your proprietary code and implementation details.

 # Security and Best Practices